 Restricting or modifying your activities may seem obvious, but it can be difficult to adjust when you're used to being able to do certain things a certain way.
-It can take many years of trial and error to identify your body's limitations and specific triggers for pain, and then to find strategies to work with or around them.
-Be patient with yourself as you explore your body's limits-and abilities.
+It can take many years to fully understand your body's limitations and specific triggers for pain, and then to find strategies to work with or around them.
+Be patient with yourself as you explore your body's abilities-and its limits.

-You will need to determine what your limitations are, but perhaps it's that you need to lie down for 10 minutes every two hours.
-Or maybe you find you can go for a 30-minute walk, but you need to allow 30 minutes of rest before and afterward.
+You will need to determine what your individual needs are, but perhaps it's that you need to lie down for 10 minutes every two hours.
+Or maybe you find you can go for a 30 minute walk, but you need to allow 30 minutes of rest before and afterward.
 Perhaps you need a standing desk instead of a seated one to work at your computer comfortably.
-As you get to know your body, keep in mind there is a fine balance between getting appropriate rest and recuperation-and keeping up your strength, mobility, and stamina as much as possible.
+As you get to know your body, keep in mind there is a fine balance between getting appropriate rest and recuperation and keeping up your strength, mobility, and stamina as much as possible.

 Don't be afraid to get creative with accommodating your body's needs.

-Investigate assistive devices, like braces

-or mobility tools, such as canes.
+Investigate assistive devices, like braces or mobility tools, such as canes.
 Consider adaptive technology, too.
 For example, if typing on a computer is challenging, you may want to look into dictation software.

 Occupational therapists can be very helpful in coming up with solutions for keeping up with your daily activities and continuing to do the things you enjoy.
 If you work, ask your manager about getting an assessment from an ergonomics specialist.
-Remember that you have a right to reasonable accommodations for your health in the workplace.
+Remember that you have a right to reasonable accommodations for your health in the workplace-including remote work, which has become much more widespread and accepted in recent years.